Liveness in Broadcast Networks: Introduction

 What makes broadcast networks interesting is the surprisingly low complexity of their verification problems.
 Earlier works have concentrated on safety verification.
 In the coverability problem, the question is whether at least one participating client can reach an unsafe state.
 The problem has been shown to be solvable in polynomial time~\cite{Delzanno2012}.
 In the synchronization problem, all clients need to visit a final state at the same time.
 Although seemingly harder than coverability, it turned out to be solvable in polynomial time as well\cite{Fournier2015}.
 Both problems remain in $\P$ if the communication topology is slightly restricted \cite{Bertrand2018}, a strengthening that usually leads to undecidability results~\cite{Delzanno2010,Bertrand2018}.

-The focus of our work is on liveness verification.
+The focus of our work is on liveness verification and model checking.
 Liveness properties formulate good events that should happen during a computation.
 To give an example, one would state that every request has to be followed by a response.
 In the setting of broadcast networks, liveness verification was studied in \cite{Delzanno2010}.
 The problem generalizes coverability in that at least one client needs to visit a final state infinitely many times.
-The problem was shown to be solvable in $\EXPSPACE$ by a reduction to repeated coverability in Petri Nets\cite{Esparza1994,Esparza2003}.
+The problem was shown to be solvable in $\EXPSPACE$ by a reduction to repeated coverability in Petri Nets~\cite{Esparza1994,Esparza2003}.
 The only known lower bound, however, is $\P$-hardness \cite{Delzanno2012}.

-Our contribution is an algorithm that solves the liveness verification problem in polynomial time.
+Our main contribution is an algorithm that solves the liveness verification problem in polynomial time.
 It closes the aforementioned gap.
 We also address a fair variant of liveness verification where all clients participating infinitely often in a computation have to see a final state infinitely often, a requirement known as compassion~\cite{PS08}.
 We give an instrumentation that compiles away compassion and reduces the problem to finding cycles.
 By our results, safety and liveness verification have the same complexity, a phenomenon that has been observed in other models as well~\cite{Hague2011,Esparza2014,Durand-Gasselin2015,HMM18}.

-Our results yield efficient algorithms for (fair) model checking broadcast networks against linear-time specifications \cite{Pnueli1977}.
-If the specification is given as an automaton \cite{Vardi1986}, we compute a product with the clients and run our algorithms.

-At the heart of our liveness verification algorithm is a fixed-point iteration that terminates in polynomial time.
+At the heart of our liveness verification algorithm is a fixed-point iteration terminating in polynomial time.
 It relies on an efficient representation of computations.
 We first characterize live computations in terms of paths in a suitable graph.
 Since the graph is of exponential size, we cannot immediately apply a path finding algorithm.
-Instead, we show that a path exists if and only if there is a path in some normal form.
+Instead, we show that a path exists if and only if there is a path in some normal form, a result inspired by \cite{Fournier2015}.
 Paths in normal form can then be found efficiently by the fixed-point iteration.
-The normal form result is inspired by ideas presented in \cite{Fournier2015}.